-- Semen analysis to evaluate the amount and quality of semen and sperm.
+- Semen assessment to evaluate the amount and quality of semen and sperm.
 This is sometimes called a sperm count and tests motility (movement), morphology (shape), count and vitality (ability to live and endure) of sperm.

 - Blood test to examine hormone levels: assesses FSH, LH and testosterone.

 - Other tests: depending on the results of the initial tests, your treating doctor may require a sperm DNA fragmentation test, an immunobead check or a testicular biopsy.
-For more information about these tests, visit our page Sperm Test and Semen Analysis.
+For more information about these tests, visit our page Sperm Test and Semen Assessment.

 Who can Carry out the Fertility Tests?